 Christmas is coming!
 Maybe you’re starting to think about buying gifts, or planning your Christmas meal.
-Perhaps you’ve heard, though, that many of the foods we eat here in New Zealand are produced with slave labour, and you’re not sure what to do.
-You want to buy some nice chocolate for your co-workers, but you’ve heard that 20% of the world’s cocoa is produced by children; you were thinking baked salmon might be a nice summery option for Christmas lunch, but you’ve heard that farmed salmon are often fed on fish caught by slaves.
+Perhaps you’ve heard, though, that many of the foods we eat here in New Zealand are produced with slave labour?
+Festive foods like chocolate, baked goods and desserts are all especially high risk, as are salmon and prawns.
+What to do?
+You want to buy some nice chocolate for your co-workers, but you’ve heard that 20% of the world’s cocoa is produced by children, mostly working to help keep their desperately poor families afloat.
+Or you were thinking baked salmon might be a nice summery option for Christmas lunch, but you’ve heard that salmon are often fed on fish caught by slaves.
 How can you have a festive celebration that doesn’t come at the expense of others?

 Wanting to give someone a biscuit sampler box?
-This year all the Griffin’s sampler boxes are filled with biscuits made with slave-free cocoa.
-This is the first year they’ve done that, so it’d be great to support them!
-Griffin’s are also selling peppermint candy cane mallow puffs made with slave-free cocoa :-)
+This year all the Griffin’s sampler boxes are filled with biscuits made with slave-free cocoa :-) In fact, all their chocolate biscuits (except the cameo cremes) are made with slave-free cocoa year round, so Griffin’s is always a good choice for chocolate biscuits!

 Looking for scorched almonds?
-Waikato chocolates’ scorched almonds (and chocolate fruit and nut) are made with slave-free cocoa.
+Waikato Valley Chocolates’ scorched almonds (and chocolate fruit and nut) are made with slave-free cocoa.
 Look for them at The Warehouse.
-Again, that’s a first for them this year - neat to see more and more Kiwi companies getting on board with slave-free purchasing!
+As well as the usual cardboard boxes, Waikato Valley Chocolates’ scorched almonds are also available in large tubs and in decorative metal tins.

 Doing Christmas baking?
-All the Countdown own-brand sugar, cocoa and baking chocolate (including their chocolate chips, buttons etc.) is slave-free, as is the Nestle Bakers Choice range.
-There are further options in our guide.
+All the Countdown own-brand sugar, cocoa and baking chocolate (including their chocolate chips, melts etc.) is slave-free, as is the Nestle Bakers Choice range.
+There are further options in our guide, including for ready-made icing and vanilla.

 Wanting to serve seafood on Christmas Day?
 You’ll need to be a bit careful: